josejuanmartinez/mindcraft/README.md

 - Knowledge and awareness about the world (RAG)
 - Short and Long-term memory (RAG)
 - Conversational styles
-- Supervised finetuning by human feedback
+- Supervised finetuning by human feedback (SFT)
+- Integration with vLLM for fast-inference (both local and Docker)
+- Usage of quantized AWQ models
+- Integration with API and RPC (to come!)

 ## Create a World from a book
 ```python